nzetun/cyberockit/Proposal.md

 Going forward, we plan to identify the project needs, evaluate the code (technical), and then divide the project tasks among the team members.

-We do have one team member who has been unresponsive since the first meeting in Week 2.
-The other 5 members of the team have been significant contributors and collaborators on this project.

 ## Project Resources

 ### Documentation Sources: